ciruxeno/ldoa-architecture/README.md

 The following artifacts are currently being prepared:

-- [ ] `core-ontology/` — Formalization of domain models, Situation models, and Speech Act schemas.
+* [ ] `core-ontology/` — Formalization of domain models, Situation models, and Speech Act schemas.
-- [ ] `environments/event-driven/` — Design patterns for asynchronous implementations.
+* [ ] `environments/event-driven/` — Design patterns for asynchronous implementations.
-- [ ] `examples/` — Walkthrough of the Sales-to-Accounting operational flow.
+* [ ] `examples/` — Walkthrough of the Sales-to-Accounting operational flow.
+* [ ] `metastructure/` — Rules and examples for multi-domain and multi-layer coordination.

 Contributions and discussions on these topics are welcome.

 ## Current Status

-This repository contains the initial public formulation of LDOA.
+This repository contains the current public formulation of LDOA.

 The architecture is active and evolving.
-The manifest captures its current thesis; future examples, diagrams, and implementation notes may refine the model over time.
+The [Manifest v4](./manifest.md) captures its current and stable thesis.
+Future examples, diagrams, and implementation notes will refine the practical application of the model over time.

 ## License

-Language-Driven Ontological Architecture (LDOA) — Manifest v1 is the original intellectual property of Andres Silva Hormazabal, Sin Límites SpA.
+**Language-Driven Ontological Architecture (LDOA)** is the original intellectual property of Andres Silva Hormazabal, Sin Límites SpA.

 Licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.